Aliases for GSTM5 Gene

 GeneCards Summary for GSTM5 Gene

 GSTM5 (Glutathione S-Transferase Mu 5) is a Protein Coding gene.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include glutathione transferase activity.
-An important paralog of this gene is GSTM3.
+Diseases associated with GSTM5 include Borderline Glaucoma and Barrett's Adenocarcinoma.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity.
+An important paralog of this gene is GSTM1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.